 Recovery From Cervical or Upper Thoracic Spinal Cord Injuries

 Most people that have injuries of the spinal cord around the cervical or upper thoracic areas will likely be unable to control their trunk muscles initially.
 Most will end up recovering some trunk control over the next few months or years.
 Be patient.

 The majority of individuals who have incomplete spinal cord injuries will recover the ability to stand or walk eventually.
 Complete spinal cord injuries have a rate of 5% recovery rate of walking and standing.
 In the 90’s, over 60% of spinal cord injuries were considered incomplete and ended up regaining their ability to walk.

 Studies in animals, as well as humans, have shown that only 10% of spinal cord tracts actually support locomotion functioning.
 There are some people that are still able to walk even though 90% of their spinal cord has been damaged by a tumor.
 This is explained by both the spinal cords redundancy and plasticity.
 Many spinal pathways have functions that are similar or overlap.
 Plasticity is the ability of axons to actually sprout and make new connections.
 Most people have these axons crossing the injury site.
 Given time this regeneration can restore the function of the spinal cord over time.

 If you have been involved in an accident and have some damage to your spinal cord, there is hope.
-You should contact a Corpus Christi Personal Injury Lawyer to help you figure out what can be done about the accident and take your time to recover.
+You should contact a Austin Personal Injury Lawyer to help you figure out what can be done about the accident and take your time to recover.
 Although you may never completely recover, there are many things that you may regain as time goes on.